gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy caught his detached arm
 and watched as he lowered himself as far as he could with the other and then extended his wheel.
-"You still have about a meter to---never mind," she said as Dockety dropped and bounced on his wheel.
+"You still have about a meter to—never mind," she said as Dockety dropped and bounced on his wheel.

 "Ouch,"